Disability art: Development in Britain

 In 2007 the London Disability Arts Forum held a debate at the Tate Modern on the motion 'Should disability and Deaf art be dead and buried in the 21st Century?' produced in response to arts cuts from the Arts Council faced by disabled-led arts organisations at the time.
 This debate has become significant in the way Melvyn Bragg's article highlighted how disability art like Marc Quinn's sculpture Alison Lapper Pregnant raise the profile of disability in the arts.
-This debate and subsequent article set in motion a change for many people to recognise that the new generation of disabled people and artists did not feel it necessary to control the term disability arts but to open it out for a wider view on disability.
+This debate and subsequent article set in motion a change for many people to recognise that the new generation of people with a disability and artists did not feel it necessary to control the term disability arts but to open it out for a wider view on disability.

 Very few people are aware of disability as a topic of art, mainly due to the lack of accessible and cohesive academic work and publications around the subjects of disability art and the disability arts movement.
 It has yet to enter into the art curriculum or establish itself as a strongly recognised concept in the arts – so development of the subject needs much more work for it to justify its place as a relevant term long term in the arts.
-On the other hand, in some instances, artists, curators or theorists who identify as disabled and make, curate or write about disability in their creative practices feel ambivalent about this category.
+On the other hand, in some instances, artists, curators or theorists who identify has a disability and make, curate or write about disability in their creative practices feel ambivalent about this category.

 In some circles disability art is still promoted as "art made by disabled people that reflects the experience of disability."
-This is most notably the line taken by NDACA Co-op, which is predominantly made up of members who were key to the development of the disability arts movement.
-Although it is more commonly accepted that non-disabled people can make valid disability art, even by people that strongly align themselves with the disability arts movement.
-Places that support disabled artists are places like Shape Arts which is a funded arts charity by the Arts Council England, which provides disabled individuals the opportunity to work in the arts.
+This is most notably the line taken by NDACA, which is predominantly made up of members who were key to the development of the disability arts movement.
+However, it is also commonly accepted (even by those who strongly align with the disability arts movement) that people without a disability with a personal connection to disability might make valid disability art about their own experiences, so long as they are not claiming to "speak for people with a disability."
+Places that support disabled artists are organisations like Shape Arts which is an arts charity funded by Arts Council England.
+Shape Arts works to improve access to culture for disabled people by providing opportunities for disabled creatives, training cultural institutions to be more open to disabled people, and through running participatory arts and development programmes.